20+ Cute & Crafty Bibs To Sew

 Viewing Instructions: You can click each image to view a larger sample size.
 Templates are at the bottom of the page.

 Story Book House: Gingham in wee pink checks with green bias binding trim.
 Flowered curtains, red tulips appliqued, stems embroidered.
-This is improved by lining back with outing flannel.
+This is improved by lining the back with outing flannel.

 Jo-Jo the Clown: Red and white striped material appliqued on bath towel with blue stripes.
 White face and ruff black shoes, hands, appliques with touches of embroidery.

-Downloads
+Template Downloads

 Related Posts